Daniferous/Daniferousity/README.md

  Main Landing Page for all things from Danie <3

 ## Templates!!!
+ Right click on the template name and copy the URL then paste onto a template manager.
+1. r/Place 2024 Template for The Genshin Place *Coming soon*
+2. r/Place 2024 Template for Black MIDI Place *Unavailable*

 ## Danie's Lab
  Here you find random experiments and whatnot